Pseudoexfoliation Diagnosis and Treatment

 - Goniscopy.
 A gonioscopy lens is a small device that helps your doctor see the drainage angle.
 They can check if the drainage angle is blocked.

 - Measure intraocular pressure (IOP).
-A device called a tonometer may be used to check your IOP.
+A device called a tonometer will be used to check your IOP.
 If the pressure is too high, treatment may be needed to prevent damage to your optic nerve and loss of vision.

 - Dilation.
 Your doctor may use dilating eye drops to widen your pupils.
 This gives them a better view of the retina and the optic nerve in the back of the eye.